krishaamer/green-filter-research/research/literature/fintech.md

 -   People working at the factories can report conditions

--   “ESG Analytics \| <span class="nocase">Real-time ESG Scores</span> and Ratings for Companies Globally \| GHG Emission Data” (n.d.): “But the real breakthrough is how we can surface that real-time ESG data directly to individuals in the shops and online, linked to the products that they are browsing and potentially buying.
+-   Anon. (n.d.am): “But the real breakthrough is how we can surface that real-time ESG data directly to individuals in the shops and online, linked to the products that they are browsing and potentially buying.
 This means that ESG change will finally be driven by the ultimate judge of business success – the customer.”

 #### Transparency {#transparency}

--   “Simply Wall St - Stock & Sector Analysis Made Simple” (n.d.): Sites like Simply Wallstreet provide in-depth analysis: Simply Wallstreet also same for crypto
+-   Anon. (n.d.an): Sites like Simply Wallstreet provide in-depth analysis: Simply Wallstreet also same for crypto

 -   Snowflake analysis like Simply Wallstreet

 ### Regenerative Finance {#regenerative-finance}

--   “What Is ReFi \| Regenerative Finance Explained” (2023): What is Reggenerative Finance (ReFi).
+-   Anon.
+(2023p): What is Reggenerative Finance (ReFi).
 -   Regen Network (22AD) and Regen Network (2023) regen network
--   B. Smith (2021)
+-   Smith, B. (2021)
--   “KlimaDAO” (2023) KlimaDAO
+-   Anon.
+(2023q) KlimaDAO
--   “Planet of the Klimates - Luis Adaime - Founder & CEO of MOSS.Earth” (n.d.)
-Moss.earth
+-   Anon. (n.d.ao) Moss.earth
--   “Socially Responsible Investing Advisors” (n.d.)
+-   Anon. (n.d.ap)
 -   naturalinvest (2020)
 -   Marquis (2021)